mradkov/aeternity-fungible-token/README.md

 # Extensions

-This section covers the extensability of the basic token - e.g. mintable, allowances.
+This section covers the extendability of the basic token - e.g. mintable, burnable and allowances.

+When a token contract implements an extension its name should be included in the `aex9_extensions` array, in order for third party software or contracts to know the interface.
+Any extensions should be implementable without permission.
+Developers of extensions MUST choose a name for `aex9_extensions` that is not yet used.
+Developers CAN make a pull request to the reference implementation for general purpose extensions and maintainers choose to eventually include them.

 ## Extension Mintable ("mintable")